 Brainard Lake is a high alpine lake at 10,300′ in the mountains west of Boulder.
 This is the most popular destination in the Boulder Ranger District, and very different from the other Boulder locations on this list because of the high altitude.
 The road to the lake is open from mid-late June until mid-October, as it’s completely covered in snow the rest of the year.
 In the summer season, you can drive up to the trailhead close to the lake, but the easy access means that it’s always busy up here.
-In 2020, they did a timed entry system to keep visitation numbers low (because of COVID-19), and the parking lots were full by 7:30am even on weekdays.
+You will need timed entry reservations to park at any of the trailheads here.

 Have you been picturing eloping on the shores of an alpine lake?
 Gross Reservoir is the closest big lake to Boulder, and a great option for elopements with no guests.
 The lake looks its best earlier in the summer, as the water level is drained pretty heavily toward the end of summer, and leaves the lakeshore looking kinda gross.
-(Sorry, dad joke.)
 You do need a permit from Denver Water to elope here (cost varies by group size), and there are restrictions on the group size and dates/times allowed.
+(Permits are temporarily on hold while the dam expansion project is undergoing.)

 Easily one of the coolest winter elopement locations in the Boulder area.
 The falls freeze over in winter, so you can walk out onto the ice (at your own risk!).
 This is a short, easy, and popular hike, so be prepared to see other people here.
 There’s not much space to move around away from the base of the falls.

 Hidden gems across Boulder

 Not sold on any of the locations I’ve named here?
 I put together custom lists for all my booked couples with my very favorite Boulder elopement locations—the ones where we’ll have the mountains to ourselves without all the restrictions.
 If you’re open to driving up to an hour outside of Boulder, west into the mountains, it opens up so many incredible trails.
 So if you’re interested in having me as your photographer, reach out and let’s schedule a time to chat more!